calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 The total missing non-EU migrants is the sum of the difference between the red and green lines, which is 2,572,000.
-Since the Migration Observatory [estimates that the non-EU foreign-born in the UK in 2017 was only about twixe that figure at 5,677,000](https://migrationobservatory.ox.ac.uk/resources/briefings/migrants-in-the-uk-an-overview/), the 'missing' are 31% of the total non-EU nationals that would be living in the UK without the expansion of access in 2004.
+Since the Migration Observatory [estimates that the non-EU foreign-born in the UK in 2017 was only about twice that figure at 5,677,000](https://migrationobservatory.ox.ac.uk/resources/briefings/migrants-in-the-uk-an-overview/), the 'missing' are 31% of the total non-EU nationals that would be living in the UK without the expansion of access in 2004.
 Another way of